nutanixworkshops/EraWithMSSQL_Bootcamp-Japanese/deploy_mssql/deploy_mssql.rst

 #.
 Review the configured Networks.
 If no Networks show under **VLANs Available for Network Profiles**, click **Add**.
 Select **Secondary** VLAN and click **Add**.

    .. note::

-      Leave **Manage IP Address Pool** unchecked, as we will be leveraging the cluster's IPAM to manage addresses
+      If Secondary Network is already configured please proceed to the next step Leave **Manage IP Address Pool** unchecked, as we will be leveraging the cluster's IPAM to manage addresses

    .. figure:: images/era_networks_001.png